-The company voluntarily participates in a group cash pooling arrangement operated by its ultimate parent, Deutsche Bahn AG ('DB').
+The company voluntarily participates in a group cash and credit facility pooling arrangement operated by its ultimate parent, Deutsche Bahn AG ('DB').
 This is a long-standing arrangement operated by DB to manage the liquidity needs of DB group companies, and the company has been party to this arrangement for several years.
-Under the arrangement all the company's cash balances are swept into the group cash pool at the end of each business day.
 The company has a positive cash pooling balance at the balance sheet date and the directors expect the company's pooled cash balance to remain positive over the going concern assessment period.
+Under the arrangement all of the company's cash and utilised credit facility balances are swept into the group cash pool at the end of each business day.

-The company is currently dependent on daily access to its funds in the cash pool for the funds required to operate and to support the going concern assertion.
-As the terms of the company's agreement with DB do not provide explicit rights for immediate access to these funds on request, this gives rise to a potential liquidity risk that funds may not be available as required to settle liabilities during the period of 12 months from the date of approval of the financial statements.
-However, the directors consider this risk to be highly improbable, as such action would contradict internal group policies and be inconsistent with past practice.
+The company is currently dependent on daily access to its funds in the cash pool for daily access to the cash flows for day-to-day running of the company and to support the going concern assertion.
+As the provision of and amount of this facility is not formally committed for a specific period of time, and therefore could be withdrawn during the period of 12 months from the date of approval of the financial statements, the directors acknowledge that this indicates the existence of a material uncertainty which may cast significant doubt about the company's ability to continue as a going concern.
+However, the directors consider this theoretical risk to be highly improbable, as such action would contradict internal group policies and be inconsistent with past practice.
+Since inception of the pooling arrangement, the company has never experienced any issue being able to draw upon its cash and available facility balances within the group cash pool to settle its liabilities as they fall due.